 “Treatment as prevention and increased testing rates are part of the UNAIDS and WHO’s HIV Initiatives and working with technology to promote early detection and treatment of HIV and other STI’s in a way that’s acceptable to the user and improves health outcomes is critical, as some STI’s become more treatment resistant,” she said.

 “Reducing the barriers to testing is so important; it’s an unmet need area in the public health space.
 This research project addresses the trend that the medicalised model isn’t working in its current condition, among some important priority groups.”

 Associate Professor Sonya Osborne from UniSQ’s School of Nursing and Midwifery said the research team was focused on developing a safe, secure, and sustainable solution that provides the end user with more personalised resources, support, and choices for follow up and self-care.

 “The solution has to be able to be scaled up and spread to reach more of the population and this is particularly relevant for those living in regional, rural, and remote areas with limited access to specialist services,” she said.

 Dr Judith Dean from School of Public Health at The University of Queensland is also part of the research team.

-Professor Yan Li, Dr Zhaohui Tang and Associate Professor Sonya Osborne are part of a USQ-led research team attempting to use Artificial Intelligence to inform better outcomes and treatment options for sexually transmissible infections.
+Professor Yan Li, Dr Zhaohui Tang and Associate Professor Sonya Osborne are part of a UniSQ-led research team attempting to use Artificial Intelligence to inform better outcomes and treatment options for sexually transmissible infections.